-Feline infectious peritonitis (FIP) is a fatal viral disease caused by a strain of virus called feline coronavirus (FCoV) that occurs worldwide.
-This virus is actually carried by many cats, though it is much more prevalent in multi-cat households, shelters, and breeding colonies.
-The form of coronavirus that is carried by most cats is the feline enteric coronavirus (FECV) which, rarely causes disease in itself.
-It is when the feline coronavirus mutates into a strain of the virus with the ability to cause disease that it becomes referred to as the FIP virus.
-Considering how many cats carry FECV, it is fortunate that the mutation only occurs rarely.
+Feline infectious peritonitis (FIP) is a fatal viral disease caused by a strain of virus called feline coronavirus (FCoV).
+This virus is carried by many cats worldwide.
+FIP is much more prevalent in multi-cat households, shelters, and breeding colonies.
+Most cats carry the feline enteric coronavirus (FECV) which, rarely causes disease in itself.
+When the feline coronavirus mutates into a strain of the virus that has the ability to cause disease it is referred to as the FIP virus.
+It is fortunate that the mutation only occurs rarely.

 How is FIP Transmitted?

-The benign or usually harmless FECV inhabits cells of the intestinal tract and is shed in a cats’ feces.
-Cats become infected after ingesting the virus during grooming or eating.
-The mutant feline infectious peritonitis virus (FIPV) responsible for causing the disease is generally not considered to be contagious among cats.
-The exact cause of the mutation of the virus is not known and it is likely that it mutates for a multitude of reasons.
-The FIPV lives inside a type of white blood cell and not in the intestines, so once the virus has mutated, it is no longer shed in the feces.
+FECV lives in the cells of the intestinal tract and is shed in cats’ feces.
+Cats become infected with FECV after they ingest the virus when they groom or eat.
+The mutant feline infectious peritonitis virus (FIPV) that causes the disease is not contagious to other cats.
+The exact cause of the mutation of the virus is not known.
+FIPV lives and replicates inside a type of white blood cell and not in the intestines.
+So once the virus mutates, it is not shed in cats’ feces.

 Two Forms of FIP

-- Wet (effusive): The wet form of FIP results in fluid accumulation in body cavities such as the abdomen and chest, causing abdominal distension and/or difficulty breathing.
+The wet form of FIP results in fluid accumulation in body cavities such as the abdomen and chest.
+It causes abdominal distension and/or difficulty breathing.
 This fluid is often a yellow color.

-- Dry (non-effusive): In the dry form of FIP, inflamed lesions are found throughout the cat’s body, including the eyes, kidneys, liver, and nervous system.
-Symptoms depend on the organ most affected by disease.
+In the dry form of FIP, inflamed lesions are found throughout the cat’s body, including the eyes, kidneys, liver, and nervous system.
+Symptoms depend on which organ is most affected by disease.

 Signs & Symptoms

-There are no symptoms that are unique to FIP.
-However, with either form of FIP, cats will commonly show vague symptoms such as:
+There are no symptoms unique to FIP.
+However, in either form of FIP, cats commonly show vague symptoms such as: